What Is PPO Health Insurance?

 What does PPO mean in health insurance?

 PPO stands for "preferred provider organization."
-PPOs are a type of health insurance plan that lets you go to any doctor and still have some coverage.
+A PPO is a type of health insurance plan that lets you go to any doctor and still have some coverage.
 If a doctor isn't in the plan's network, you'll pay more for your visit, but your plan will still pay something toward your medical bills.
 You can also see a specialist without a referral if you have a PPO, and you don't need to have a primary care doctor.

 What is the downside to a PPO plan?